30350n/inventree_part_import/README.md

 ### `categories.yaml`

-This file should specify all your InvenTree categories, as well as meta information like category aliases, parameters, etc.
+This file should specify all your InvenTree categories, as well as metadata like category aliases, parameters, etc. for them.

 It's defined as hierarchical tree structure where every 'node' represents a category.
 For example: